Akazoo/CharityApp/README.md

 - Currently:

-1. Email message with activation link to confirm Your account,
+1. Email message with activation link to confirm Your account.
-2. Contact form,
+2. Contact form.
-3. User registration with password and email validation,
+3. User registration with password and email validation.
 4. Add donation form available after logging in.

 - In the nearest future:

-1. Your own account with donation list and settings,
+1. Your own account with donation list and settings.
-2. Administrator account and management panel for donations, administrators, foundations and users,
+2. Administrator account and management panel for donations, administrators, foundations and users.
-3. Forgotten passwords reset,
+3. Forgotten passwords reset.
-4. Additional translation file for English language,
+4. Additional translation file for English language.
-5. Donations archiving,
+5. Donations archiving.
 6. Email messages sent to users regarding changes of their accounts or application updates.

 Polish transcription :